Stacey Francis-Bayman: Australia and New Zealand

 After playing for England in the 2016 Netball Quad Series, Francis was approached by West Coast Fever of the Suncorp Super Netball.
 Francis played for West Coast Fever in the 2018 Suncorp Super Netball grand final.

 England

 Francis made her senior debut for England in September 2010 during an away series against Jamaica.
 She had previously represented England at under-17, under-19 and under-21 levels.
 She was subsequently a member of the England teams that won bronze medals at the 2010 Commonwealth Games and at the 2011 and 2015 Netball World Cups.
 She was also a member of the England team that won the 2011 World Netball Series.
-Francis made her 50th senior England appearance at the 2015 European Netball Championship in a match against Wales.
+Francis made her 50th senior England appearance at the 2015 Netball Europe Open Championships in a match against Wales.

 Personal life

 Francis is in a relationship with her former Team Bath and England teammate, Sara Bayman.
 The couple got engaged in 2018 and married on 29 December 2020.